openbaton/docs/docs/tutorial-docker.md

 docker build -t iperfclient .
 ```

-Do the same for the server:
+Do the same for the Iperf server:

 ```docker
 FROM networkstatic/iperf3